Psionic-labs/Agent-Casuality/docs/implementation-plan.md

 **Acceptance criteria.** All four property tests pass against a real multi agent run captured through phase 1 and 2. `slice A4` against the real system returns the same nine events as `fixture.json` says it should, when you run the same scenario for real.
+The MVP is complete only when the run can also be addressed as a decision or merge with its declared input events visible.

 **Owner.** You.